Easy Naan(No Yeast Recipe)

 Instructions

-• Mix flour, baking powder and salt together.
+• Take large mixing bowl preferably with a flat bottom.
+Add flour, baking powder and salt.
+Mix together.
 Gradually add water while mixing it.

 Notes